-In this section, we go step by step through how to bathe your healthy bearded dragon.
+In this section, we go step by step through bathing your healthy bearded dragon.

 Make sure to follow these steps and watch the video close.

-It’s possible to hurt your beardy in this process if you’re not careful.
+It’s possible to hurt your beardie in this process if you’re not careful.

 #1 Fill The Tub

 The first step here is one of the most important ones.

 You start by making sure the tub, sink, or bathtub is clean to prevent your bathing bearded dragon from accidentally consuming anything it’s not supposed to.

-Next, you need to use lukewarm tap water to fill up the tub.
+Next, you need to use lukewarm tap water to fill the tub.